The Soul-making School

 Hi, I’m Sil.

-I’m a mother, a grandmother, a crone, a best-selling author, a teacher, and a coach for women.
+I’m a mother, a grandmother, a crone, a best-selling author, a teacher, a retreat facilitator, and a coach for women.

 I guide women in transforming their lives from the inside out.